Lemoncode/master-frontend-lemoncode/07-cloud/02-azure-ftp/README.md

 ![use-ftp](./readme-resources/03-use-ftp.png)

-- We can use whatever ftp client to connect to our server:
+- We can use whatever ftp client to connect to our server and copy all files inside `./server`:

 ![upload-files](./readme-resources/04-upload-files.png)